cojap/MyFirstRepo/README.md

 A Repo to learn
 ## This is a test heading
 ### Hello World!
-*This is list item number 1
+* First item in list
-*this is list item number 2
+* Second item in list